 Authentic print in a classroom reflects what is valued and important to the community.

 It offers children resources they can use as they grow as independent learners while also celebrating their efforts and making their learning public.
-Authentic print is written in “real” teacher or student handwriting.
-The content of what’s written is meaningful to the students.
-Its purpose is to anchor the students’ learning of strategies, skills, and procedures they need to be successfull readers and writers.
-By engaging in the process of creating authentic print during lessons and interacting with it to support the reading and writing students do on their own, students internalize the meaning of print, are invested in using it for support and, as a result, are more likely to apply the content.
+Authentic print is written in “real” teacher or children’s handwriting.
+The content of what’s written is meaningful to the children.
+Its purpose is to anchor the children’s learning of strategies, skills, and procedures they need to be successful readers and writers.
+By engaging in the process of creating authentic print during lessons and interacting with it to support the reading and writing children do on their own, children internalize the meaning of print, are invested in using it for support and, as a result, are more likely to apply the content.
 In contrast, commercial print is developed by a poster company or bought at a teacher supply store.
-The content is not created with the students, and therefore is not as meaningful.
-A child-centric, print-rich classroom contains a variety of different types of displays such as anchor charts, word walls, labels, visual supports, and student writing and should reflect current teaching and learning.
+The content is not created with the children, and therefore is not as meaningful.
+A child-centric, print-rich classroom contains a variety of different types of displays such as anchor charts, word walls, labels, visual supports, and children writing and should reflect current teaching and learning.

 “Commercial products…do not invite engagement, wonder, or imagination, making them that much easier to be ignored at the conscious level.
 The image of the learner embedded in these materials is that of a consumer of information who needs to be entertained, rather than a child who is curious and capable of creating and contributing to the culture within this environment.” - Patricia Tarr, Consider the Walls

 Commercial print often looks “cute.”
 It may contain little animals or pictures that you think children find appealing.
 However, the opposite is actually true.
 Authentic displayed writing is much more powerful and meaningful for children.
 Therefore, use your walls purposefully by displaying only print and charts that you created in front of or with the children.